This page is designed to answer the following questions:

 - 2.1 Support individuals to participate in the preparation of reports (Level 4 Diploma in Adult Care, Develop, Maintain and Use Records and Reports)

 Some individuals may require additional support to participate.
-For example, if the individual does not speak English the services of an interpreter may be required or if they are unable or unwilling to speak up for themselves, they may require an independent advocate.
+For example, if the individual does not speak English the services of an interpreter may be required.
+Or, if they are unable or unwilling to speak up for themselves, they may require an independent advocate.

 Communication is key for this process and you should be able to demonstrate strong listening skills.
-It is also important to consider if the format that reports and other information are provided is appropriate for the individual.
+It is also important to consider if the format in which reports and other information are provided is appropriate for the individual.
 For example, a visually impaired individual may have difficulty reading a written report and need someone to read it out loud for them, which can have a negative impact on their independence.
 Providing information in large text, braille or audio format may be a better option.

 Promoting the involvement of individuals and valuing and respecting their input can be empowering for the individual.
 When working with other organisations and professionals as part of a multidisciplinary approach, the individual should be considered an equal partner (as they are an expert about themselves).
 Information-sharing should only be carried out with the individual’s consent and their confidentiality should be respected.